EGA-archive/LocalEGA/docs/ingestion/overview.rst

 Ingestion Procedure
 ===================

-We decribe in this section the architecture of the ingestion procedure.
+We describe in this section the architecture of the ingestion procedure.
 We assume the files are already uploaded in the user inbox.

 .. image:: /static/CEGA-LEGA.png